-- Medical staff must ensure that x-ray request form states that the purpose of the x-ray is to identify the position of a nasogastric feeding tube, and reason for the x-ray, i.e. aspirate not obtained or pH level not between 1-5.5. - X-ray checking procedures must be timely and carried out by clinicians assessed as competent to do so.
-All results should be confirmed and recorded in a the patient record ensuring the most current x-ray for the correct patient is reviewed, the four criteria for confirming gastric placement and clear instructions as to actions required are documented using a structured approach and communicated to the relevant nursing staff (NPSA 2011,2016).
+- Clinicians inserting nasogastric (NG) tubes or interpreting X-rays for NG tube placement should be able to produce evidence of satisfactory training and assessment if requested by consultant, ward manager or another senior member of the ward team. - Clinicians must ensure x-ray is requested using XNASG code on ICE and states that the purpose of the x-ray is to identify the position of a nasogastric feeding tube, and reason for the x-ray, i.e. aspirate not obtained or pH level not between 1- 5.5.
+See section 4.7 (xray confirmation) for more detailed guidance.

+- X-ray checking procedures must be timely and carried out by clinicians assessed as competent to do so.
+All results should be confirmed and recorded in the patient records ensuring the most current x-ray for the correct patient is reviewed, the four criteria: - 1.
+Follows the contours of the oesophagus/avoids the contours of the bronchi - 2.
+Clearly bisects the carina or the bronchi - 3.
+Cross the diaphragm in the midline - 4.
+The tip is clearly visible below the left hemi-diaphragm for confirming gastric placement and clear instructions as to actions required are documented using the structured approach on the nasogastric/nasojejunal feeding tube care sheet and feed regimen (WPR 45990) and communicated to the relevant nursing staff (NPSA 2011,2016).

-- If ward/ unit diagnosis is required then diagnosis should only be performed using specific 'grey screen' workstations as the resolution on normal computer screens may be inadequate to diagnose misplaced tubes.(NPSA 2007). - Where there is a continuous difficulty obtaining aspirate with a pH of less than 5.5, it may be necessary for the senior medical staff to make a decision on how to manage the nasogastric tube feeding.
+• Where there is a continuous difficulty obtaining aspirate with a pH of less than 5.5, it may be necessary for the senior medical staff to make a decision on how to manage the nasogastric tube feeding.
 All decisions and rationale should be documented.
-(NPSA 2011)
+(NPSA 2011).